-The Group held \$11.1m in cash and cash equivalents as at 30 June 2021.
-Cash receipts during the year included \$3.8m from operations, \$2.4m from the Australian Life Development Pty Ltd (ALD) for loan repayments, \$0.3m on dividend proceeds, \$0.1m from repayment proceeds on RFE convertible loan and \$0.1m interest received.

-Cash payments during the year included \$5.8m in dividends paid, \$1.2m in claims and \$0.8m for repayment of lease liabilities and finance costs.
+The Group held \$14.7m in cash and cash equivalents as at 30 June 2022.
+Cash movement during the year included \$6.4m net receipts from operations, \$1.5m from other working capital movements and \$1.1m from final repayment of the Astle loan and interest accrued (related party of Australian Life Development Pty Ltd).
+Cash payments during the year included \$3.9m in dividends paid to shareholders, \$1.0m payment in lease liabilities, finance costs and property, plant and equipment and \$0.5m in claims paid.